the form is stone, the dress is rain

 plus an installment and sale of Katherine Bernhardt's

-Magic Flying Carpets of the Berber Kingdom of Morocco.
+Magic Flying Carpets of the Berber Kingdom of Morocco, and an Elisabeth Kley Ceramic Anthology.

 333 Broome ST